April George – Turkey on the Table

 The two women discovered the idea of brainstorming a cute, kid-friendly turkey was the easy part.
-Designing and creating the little fellow was the struggle.
-After several trips to craft stores and failures to craft the perfect bird, April and Kerry threw up their hands in frustration.
+Designing and creating the little fellow was a struggle.
+After several trips to hobby stores and failures to craft the perfect bird, April and Kerry threw up their hands in frustration.

 Sculpting styrofoam balls and carving beaks out of champagne corks, he produced the “cutest turkey ever.”

 About to enter its sixth Thanksgiving season, Turkey on the Table has appeared on the Today show, Good Morning America, and in Good Housekeeping and People magazines.

 Besides fostering thankfulness among children and their families, Turkey on the Table serves a double purpose.
 For each Turkey on the Table kit purchased, ten meals are donated to Feeding America.
-Through their partnership, April reports, their turkey kits have generated one million meals for needy individuals.
+April reports their turkey kits have generated one million meals for needy individuals through their partnership.

 “Since the turkey is seasonal, why not another product?” people asked April and Kerry.
 Laughing, April tells me it was all they could do to keep their heads above water with one product.

 But as she and Kerry talked to their kids—about lending a hand and noticing and thanking people—they also had conversations about love.

-“When someone passes away, we tend to gather and talk about the ways the person enriched our lives,” says April.
+“When someone passes away, we tend to gather and talk about how the person enriched our lives,” says April.
 “But how many of us tell those we love what they mean to us before it is too late?”

-Their newest product, The Love Bank debuted last year.
+Their newest product, The Love Bank, debuted last year.
 The pretty wooden heart, much easier to design than the turkey, sits on a shelf, desk, or counter.
-Family members may slip love notes to siblings or moms or babysitters or pets into the bank’s slot.
+Family members may slip love notes to siblings, moms, babysitters, or pets into the bank’s slot.